• Skip to main content

 • Pantry ingredients.
 With under 10 ingredients needed to make these, you'll most likely have them in your pantry or fridge making these easy to make when the cravings are real!

 • Makes the perfect portable snack.
-Baked in a paper sling, once cooled, the blondies can easily be removed and cut into squares and transported.
+Baked in a paper sling, once cooled, the blondies can easily be removed and cut into squares, and transported.
 Office potluck here we come!

-Some compare blondies to going cookie bars, but I have to say that these are a stand alone dessert recipe by themselves.
-All the ingredients are basic pantry or refrigerator ingredients.
-If you organise your panty/fridge like I do, then I know I have everything on hand.
-Checkout my insightful guide as to What's In My Baking Pantry for some invaluable tips.
+If you organise your panty/fridge as I do, then I know I have everything on hand.
+Check out my insightful guide to What's In My Baking Pantry for some invaluable tips.

 • Butter - Unsalted butter is used.
 Don't worry about cold or room temperature as it will be melted and browned in the first step of the recipe.
 Unconfident when browning butter- don't worry, I go into detail a bit further down the post.

 • Brown Sugar - Using brown sugar adds extra caramelly notes to the blondie from the high levels of molasses in the sugar.
-Not only does it pack in flavour but also moisture to the blondies.
+Not only does it pack in flavour but also moisture to the chewy blondies.

 • Eggs - I use large eggs in all my recipes.
 Here 2 whole eggs and 1 extra egg yolk is used.
 The extra yolk adds richness and more chew to the texture.
 The eggs in general, bind the ingredients together and add moisture.

 • Vanilla Extract - You can use vanilla bean paste, or the seeds of a vanilla pod as an alternative.
-The vanilla adds another layer of flavour that works well with the brown sugar and white chocolate.
+The vanilla adds another layer of flavour that works well with brown sugar and white chocolate.

 • Salt - Absolutely necessary to balance out the sweetness from the sugar and white chocolate.